Milestone-Proposal:Realization of Blue Light Emitting Diode, 1989-1993

 200-250 word abstract describing the significance of the technical achievement being proposed, the person(s) involved, historical context, humanitarian and social impact, as well as any possible controversies the advocate might need to review.

-Red and green light emitting diodes, which emit the long wavelengths of visible light were invented earlier.
-However, proper semiconductor material for blue light emitting diodes had not been found until the innovations in this milestone arrived.
+Red and green light-emitting diodes (LEDs), which emit the long wavelengths of visible light were invented rather early, red LEDs in 1962 and green LEDs in 1958.
+However, proper semiconductor material for blue LEDs had not been found until the innovations in this milestone arrived.

-In 1989, Isamu Akasaki and Hiroshi Amano achieved the crystal growth and pn junction of gallium nitride (GaN), which is suitable for blue light-emitting diodes (LEDs).
+In 1989, Isamu Akasaki and Hiroshi Amano achieved the crystal growth and p-n junction of gallium nitride (GaN), which is suitable for blue LEDs.
 In 1993, Shuji Nakamura realized a high-brightness blue LED, that led to mass production.

 Blue LEDs are used in many fields such as lighting and have significantly contributed to the expansion of various industries.
 For this achievement, the three were awarded the Nobel Prize in Physics in 2014.

-The realization of blue LEDs has enabled energy savings, long life, and high-quality lighting, significantly impacting the advancement of medical technology and expanded the whole industry sector.
+The realization of blue LEDs has enabled energy savings, long service life, and high-quality lighting, significantly impacted the advancement of medical technology and expanded the whole industry sector.
 This innovation distinguishes itself from other blue light-emitting technologies, such as electroluminescence and blue lasers.

 IEEE technical societies and technical councils within whose fields of interest the Milestone proposal resides.